MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/record-calls-hololens.md

 author: amaraanigbo
-description: Use cloud-based recording or several other alternatives in Microsoft Dynamics 365 Remote Assist on HoloLens ms.author: soanigbo ms.date: 04/08/2021 ms.topic: article ms.reviewer: v-bholmes
+description: Use cloud-based recording or several other alternatives in Microsoft Dynamics 365 Remote Assist on HoloLens ms.author: soanigbo ms.date: 03/24/2022 ms.topic: article ms.reviewer: v-bholmes
 ---

 # Record calls in Dynamics 365 Remote Assist on HoloLens

 Recording a call is great for training or record-keeping purposes.
-Cloud-based recordings are automatically uploaded to Microsoft Stream.
-When the recording finishes uploading, all call participants can find the Stream link via the Teams chat.
+Cloud-based recordings are automatically uploaded to Microsoft OneDrive or SharePoint.
+When the recording finishes uploading, all call participants can access the link in the Teams chat.

 Read about the [layout](#cloud-based-recording-layout) of this type of call before deciding whether to record using this method.
 You may also consider [alternatives to cloud-based recordings](#alternatives-to-cloud-based-recording).